Innocent prisoner's dilemma: In the United States

-Timothy Brian Cole (1960–99) was an African American military veteran and a student wrongly convicted of raping a fellow student in 1985.
+Timothy Brian Cole (1960–1999) was an African American military veteran and a student wrongly convicted of raping a fellow student in 1985.
 Cole was convicted by a jury of rape, primarily based on the testimony of the victim, Michele Mallin.
 He was sentenced to 25 years in prison.
 While incarcerated, Cole was offered parole if he would admit guilt, but he refused.
 "His greatest wish was to be exonerated and completely vindicated", his mother stated in a press interview.
 Cole died after serving 14 years in prison.
 Another man, Jerry Wayne Johnson, confessed to the rape in 1995.
 Further, Mallin later admitted that she was mistaken as to the identity of her attacker.
 She stated that investigators botched the gathering of evidence and withheld information from her, causing her to believe that Cole was the perpetrator.
 Mallin told police that the rapist smoked during the rape.
 However, Cole never smoked because of his severe asthma.
 DNA evidence later showed him to be innocent.
-Cole died in prison on December 2, 1999; ten years later, a district court judge announced "to a 100 percent moral, factual and legal certainty" that Timothy Cole did not commit the rape.
-He was posthumously pardoned.
+Cole died in prison on December 2, 1999; ten years later, a district court judge announced "to a 100 percent moral, factual and legal certainty" that Timothy Cole did not commit the rape, posthumously exonerating him.

 The dilemma can occur even before conviction.
 Kalief Browder was arrested in May 2010 for allegedly stealing a backpack.
 He spent the next three years on Rikers Island awaiting trial, much of it in solitary.
 During court appearances, prosecutors routinely asked for a short delay which would turn into a much lengthier wait.
 At times, Browder was offered plea bargains, and at one point, he was encouraged to plead guilty to misdemeanors, for which he would be sentenced to time already served and released.
 When he refused the plea deal, insisting on his innocence, the judge noted "If you go to trial and lose, you could get up to fifteen [years]."
 Eventually, in May 2013, the case was dismissed because prosecutors had lost contact with the only witness they had to the alleged crime.